ankitects/anki-manual/src/studying.md

 **Easy** immediately converts the card into a review card, even if there were steps remaining.
 By default, the card will be shown again 4 days later, and then at increasingly long delays.
-In the old scheduler, the "Easy" button will not be shown if you are in relearning mode and it would give the same interval as “Good.”
-With the [new scheduler](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html), when cards are in relearning, the "Easy" button boosts the interval by 1 day.
+In the v1 scheduler, the "Easy" button will not be shown if you are in relearning mode as it would give the same interval as “Good.”
+With the [v2 scheduler+](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html), when cards are in relearning, the "Easy" button boosts the interval by 1 day.

 When cards are seen for the first time, they start at step one.
 This